ciso/SecureSend/readme.md

 The encryption and decryption is based on the CMS/SMIME standard and uses self-signed certificates.

 ## Overview
-SecureSend allows you to store files in secure containers on your iPhone and share these containers with other persons via eMail (Dropbox support will be added soon).
+SecureSend allows you to store files in secure containers on your iPhone and share these containers with other persons via eMail and Dropbox.
 The containers are protected from unauthorised access by using state-of-the-art encryption.
 Before sharing a container with another recipient the person's certificate can be retrieved via bluetooth or eMail.